anoma/namada/data_template/README.md

 # Data template

-This is a library thate define data example on rust for other script to use (transaction, filter, matchmaker).
+This is a library that defines data example on rust for other script to use (transaction, filter, matchmaker).